-This is the post I have been more interested to share about Puebla.
-The city can be exalted because of many factors (architecture, history, arts, modernity).
+Puebla can be exalted because of many factors (architecture, history, arts, modernity).
 I prefer to praise it because of its gastronomic offerings.
-There were so much new things to try that I ran out of time.
+There were so many new things to try that I ran out of time.
 If you love food, Puebla should be at the top of your “must-visit” cities.

 As I mentioned, the eating options in Puebla are numerous.
 To maximize your eating pleasure, you need some sort of plan.
 I am not referring to anything complicated, just make sure you know what you want to try and where to get it.

-In here, I am describing some of the most distinctive “poblano” dishes.
-I am also giving a general idea on where to have a terrific gastronomic experience.
+Here, I am describing some of the most distinctive “poblano” dishes.
+I am also giving a general idea of where to have a terrific gastronomic experience.

 Chiles en Nogada